Trail Work Party

-Anstr Davidson will be in charge of the work party this year.
-He will organize the volunteers into work teams.
+Katie Keier will be in charge of the work party this year.
+She will organize the volunteers into work teams.
 There will be more information later, but here is the general plan.
 It is subject to change.
-If you have questions, contact Anstr at email@example.com.
+If you have questions, contact Katie at email@example.com.

 Here is our tentative schedule.
 Please watch this page or your e-mail for changes.

 - 6:15 AM--Meet at the Centreville Park and Ride.

 - 6:16 AM--Leave for the Visitors Center and/or work sites.

 - 8:15 AM--Arrive at the Visitors Center.
 Divide into teams

 - 4:00 PM--Our union says we can quit work by four!

 - Sunday, 7:00 AM (optional)--Run the Dickey Ridge trail in Shenandoah National Park or a Massanutten training run.

 The meeting points are subject to change.
 Do not go anywhere unless you have heard from Katie by e-mail.
 The following is tentative.